coff33ninja/Just-A-Brain/README.md

 For more details on the architecture and future plans, see the [Whitepaper](./Whitepaper.md).

+## How This AI Learns (From Scratch)

+This AI does **not** use any pre-trained models or transformer architectures.
+All neural modules (vision, language, decision, etc.) are built from scratch and learn only from the data you provide during training.
+The system forms associations between inputs (images, text, sensor data) and feedback, gradually improving its predictions and responses through repeated exposure and feedback.

+### Teaching the AI
+- **Text/Language:** Use the 'Text Data' and 'Expected Response' fields to teach associations (e.g., Q&A, next-sentence, or dialogue pairs).
+- **Images:** Upload images and provide labels to train visual recognition.
+- **Books:** Use the 'Book Training' section to upload a text file (book).
+The AI will learn associations between consecutive sentences or paragraphs.
+- **Correction:** If the AI's output is wrong, use the 'Correct AI Output' field to provide the right answer and reinforce learning.
+- **Feedback:** Use the reward and label fields to guide the AI's learning for each modality.

+### Limitations
+- The AI's language and reasoning abilities are limited to the patterns and associations it has seen during training.
+It does not have deep understanding or generative capabilities like transformer-based models.
+- For best results, provide clear, consistent, and well-structured training data.

 ## Customization and Next Steps

 - **Real Inputs:** Expand with more diverse and real-world data.
 Consider OpenCV for advanced vision tasks or audio libraries for direct sound processing by the Temporal Lobe.